truenas/documentation/content/SCALE/GettingStarted/Install/UIConfigurationSCALE.md

 ## Using Applications in SCALE
 SCALE provides a list of applications you can deploy on the **Apps > Available Applications** screen.
-SCALE Enterprise only offers MinIO as an available application.

 You can deploy an application using the **Custom Install** option.